How to draw down a portfolio using Variable Percentage Withdrawal (VPW)

 - We have a sizeable steady income from work pension, reliable income from equity and fixed income assets to cover all basic needs (and more) without considering capital, or future OAS/CPP.
 It’s a great tool for that situation.

-- It’s intuitive and logical that our overall asset withdrawals would adjust annually with the performance results and the size of our asset base, where the main effect of this for us would be on discretionary spending (like travel).
+- It’s intuitive and logical as you say Mark – our overall asset withdrawals would adjust annually with the performance results and the size of our asset base, where the main effect of this for us would be on discretionary spending (like travel).

 - All of my career I have worked with pay for performance variable income, so we are easily able to adjust accordingly.

 - It’s incredibly simple to update the tool with an end of year asset balance to generate a suggested withdrawal amount.
-With a steady income base, you can choose to withdraw more or less than what is suggested or when it might be more favourable to utilize certain assets, and this will be reflected accordingly in future suggested withdrawals.
+Assuming you have a steady income base, you can therefore choose to withdraw more or less than what is suggested or when it might be more favourable to utilize certain assets, and this will be reflected accordingly in future suggested withdrawals.

 For anyone interested, our 5-year VPW suggested these withdrawals on my conservative assumptions followed by actual withdrawals.
 Funny enough, we have yet to walk-the-talk on upgrading our lifestyle – some habits are hard to change!